kubermatic/kubeone/docs/quickstart-aws.md

      distUpgradeOnBoot: true
 ```

-Finally, we're going to install Kubernetes by using the `install` command and providing the configuration file and Terraform output:
+Finally, we're going to install Kubernetes by using the `install` command and providing the configuration file and the Terraform output:

 ```bash
 kubeone install config.yaml --tfjson tf.json